epidemian/advent-of-code-2023/README.md

 - Prefer using tuples of things as order keys, instead of custom `self.foo.cmp(&other.foo).then_with(|| ...)` chains.
 Tuples or arrays already implement lexicographic order.
 - If possible, prefer deriving all ordering logic using `#[derive(Ord, PartialOrd)]`.
 Enums can be trivially ordered, and structs get lexicographically ordered by their fields.

+### Day 8: Haunted Wasteland

+Trivial part 1 and quite tricky part 2.
+It didn't take me so long, but i stumbled upon the answer by chance really: it seemed that it was *somewhere* along the lines of counting loops through the node network and then doing some least common multiple of the times it took each ghost to reach an end.
+But i didn't expect to be just that!
+If you watch [the recording](https://youtu.be/UdNuH2UJzNs) for that day, you can see me getting both answers in ~1 hour and then spending another whole hour trying to figure out *why* the second answer was right.

+### Day 9: Mirage Maintenance

+Super nice and simple "mathematical" puzzle.
+A recursive solution worked wonderfully :chef-kiss:

+Although, i learned that Rust's `Result` propagation does not provide an easy way of printing the stack trace by default.
+Not even the line location of the original error :(

+There are some proposals to make error handling more ergonomic.
+See: https://github.com/rust-lang/rust/issues/53487